Planning a $50,000 Grand Wedding at Under $100 Per Guest Isn't Impossible

 Although a budget may seem restrictive, there can be a great sense of accomplishment from fulfilling your dream wedding while keeping to the budget you set out with.
 This would leave you with more flexibility in your other responsibilities such as paying the mortgage for your new home and spending on your children’s needs in future.
 As a couple, it’s important to plan your finances together.

 So once you are done with all the planning for your wedding, do consider if you are ready to commit to a savings plan for your future.
-With flexible premium term options, from 15 to 25 years, Income’s Gro Steady Saver may be a good fit – plus it’s easily available online.
+With flexible premium term options, from 15 to 25 years, Income’s Gro Sure Saver may be a good fit.

-Most importantly, Gro Steady Saver also provides coverage for death and total and permanent disability (TPD before age 70).
+Most importantly, Gro Sure Saver also provides coverage for death, terminal illness, and total and permanent disability (TPD before the anniversary immediately after the insured reaches the age of 70).

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.